-12 top dog-friendly glamping sites near Marion
+The best dog-friendly glamping near Marion

 98%

-Our Spa is now available for booking!
+Our Spa and Geodesic Dome Planetarium is now available for booking!
+Our Pond is now OPEN!
 We are a constantly evolving location.
 Our goal is to provide a genuine secluded camping experience immersed in nature in a mountainous forest with privacy and well spaced out, secluded camp sites.
 We also have minimal light pollution, so our skies are beautiful for viewing the stars.
 We offer trails through natural wooded habitat with hidden gems of nature.
 Wildlife viewing throughout.
 There are feed locations to increase viewing opportunities.
 A creek on the property is lovely for walking.
 Centered between Charlotte and Asheville we are within your reach!
-We offer primitive tent camping, Glamping Tents and a Cabin.
-Glamping and cabin have a private Mountain View, fire pit area, Queen bed, Night Stand (built in phone charger), Desk area, interior and exterior lighting, heater and fan (powered by solar system).
+We offer primitive tent camping, Glamping Tents a tiny cabin and Geodesic Dome.
+Lodging locations have a private Mountain View, fire pit area, Queen bed, Night Stand (built in phone charger), Desk area, interior and exterior lighting, heater and fan (powered by solar system).
 As a part of Starlight Hills Campground you have access to filtered drinking water, common overlook (w/ BBQ pits & picnic tables), trails, bathroom and showers.
 Welcome to bring all your furry family members ❤️.
 Please Note: 2 Wheel Dr. vehicles can access all of our sites.
 Gravel/ Dirt road up hill.

 Toilets